Updated October 2019

-In my experience, the most effective giveaways are those where Django works with one brand and gives away one very high quality product, i.e. a dog camera or a dog bed.
+In my experience, the most effective giveaways are those where Django works with one brand and gives away one high quality product, i.e. a dog hoodie, pet camera, or a dog bed.
 We keep the contest rules simple: (1) Follow Django and the brand (2) Like this post (3) Tag 2 friends.
 These rules guarantee simplicity (i.e. higher probability people will enter the giveaway), engagement, and new followers.

 After Django's Instagram account surpassed 50,000 followers, I decided to launch his Facebook page.
 Facebook introduced Django to a brand new audience of dog lovers, and many of these new Facebook friends ultimately started following Django on Instagram.

 Connect your Facebook and Instagram accounts, if you haven't already.
 Sharing content from Instagram to Facebook became incredibly easy after Facebook bought Instagram in 2012.
 What this means is you can post a photo, video or story to Instagram and immediately upload it to your Facebook page with one click.
 Instagram also allows you auto-follow your Facebook friends in seconds.
 By connecting with your Facebook friends on Instagram, you will automatically introduce them to your Instagram account.